MyNextID/idt-plus-plus/02_sd-cha-cha.md

       RETURN (kdfSeed, epk)
 ```

-The ephemeral public key (epk) MUST be shared with the user as `sdp.epk` claim.
+The ephemeral public key (epk) MUST be shared with the user as `/sdp/epk` claim.
 The `kid` value MUST be set to the JWK thumbprint of the `epk`.

 ## UTF-8 Encode the Claim or Array Element

-Before we encrypt the data (JSON claim or a JSON array element), we MUST encode them to UTF-8 string as follows:
+Before we encrypt the data (JSON claim or a JSON array element), we MUST encode them to UTF-8 string as follows: `UTF8(claim_value)`

-- Claims are structured as an array with two elements: [claim_name, claim_value] and UTF-8 encoded: `data = UTF8([claim_name, claim_value])`
-- Array elements are encoded as they appear in the array: `data = UTF8(array_element)`

 UTF8(STRING) denotes the octets of the UTF-8 [RFC3629] representation of STRING.